netomi/sourcefilefixer/README.md

 A simple utility to fix the SourceFile attribute of class files to match the actual classname.

 Why would you need something like this?
-When using a tool like ProGuard for processing a library, there is no way to ensure that the SourceFile attribute is also modified to match the actual classname.
-This is important when you want to retain the source file information for kept classes, but remote it in all other cases.
+When using a tool like ProGuard for processing a library, there is no way to ensure that the SourceFile attribute is being modified to match the actual classname.
+This is important when you want to retain the source file information for kept classes, but remove it in all other cases.

 This is currently not possible with ProGuard.
 This small utility comes to the rescue, as it fixes the SourceFile attribute of all class files to its current name which might be obfuscated as well.